 “So ayun, siyempre alam naman natin ‘yung Akari ay isa sa pinakamalakas na team sa WMPBL.
 Ganun pa rin kami, kung paano kami naghahanda sa mga nakakalaban namin, same pa rin,” Azcueta said.

-Monique Del Carmen, Eka Soriano, and Chack Cabinbin are expected to once again set the tone for Biñan-Tatak Gel as they look to sustain their early-season rhythm and complete a first-round sweep with consistency and composure heading into the next phase of the campaign.
+Monique Del Carmen, Eka Soriano, and Chack Cabinbin are expected to once again set the tone for Biñan-Tatak Gel.
+The team looks to sustain their early-season rhythm and complete a first-round sweep.

-However, Akari-Rizal, led by Mar Prado, Raiza Palmera-Dy, and Jhenn Angeles, are out to play spoiler and snap the Angels’ unbeaten run.
-They will rely on their veteran presence and grit in hopes of improving to 3-1 heading into the second round.
+However, Akari-Rizal — led by Mar Prado, Raiza Palmera-Dy, and Jhenn Angeles — is out to play spoiler and snap the Angels’ unbeaten run.
+The team will rely on its veteran presence and grit in hopes of improving to 3-1 heading into the second round.

-Opening the playdate is the clash between the Valkyries (3-1) and the Queenpin (1-3), with the former eyeing a third straight win to close out the opening round, while the latter look to snap a two-game skid and regain their footing before the next stretch of the regular season.
+Opening the playdate is the clash between the Valkyries (3-1) and the Queenpin (1-3), with the former eyeing a third straight win to close out the opening round.
+On the other hand, the latter looks to snap a two-game skid and regain its footing before the next stretch of the regular season.

-Reigning MVP Afril Bernardino spearheads Batangas-New Zealand Bluefire’s charge, anchoring both ends of the floor with her all-around brilliance, while Snow Penaranda and Khate Castillo provide crucial inside-and-outside support.
+Reigning MVP Afril Bernardino spearheads Batangas-New Zealand Bluefire’s charge, anchoring both ends of the floor with her all-around brilliance.
+Meanwhile, Snow Penaranda and Khate Castillo provide crucial inside-and-outside support.